OsloMet-start – introduction of new employees

 When ordering IT equipment check the following

 - Decide whether the new employee’s existing mobile number is to be ported or if he/she should get a new one.
+Please sort out who´s the legal owner of the number.

 - Order installation and review of the equipment at least 14 days prior to startup through ordering procedures for ICT equipment.
 If a new employee needs software beyond the standard programmes, order as quickly as possible through the ordering system for ICT equipment and software.